REFUSR/REFUSR/DOC/milestone_reports/milestone_4.md

 ## Dirichlet Energy Proximity as a Fitness Pressure

 We returned to the parity problems with a composite fitness function in which the distance between the Dirichlet energy of the candidate function and that of the target figured as a heavily-weighted component -- the other components being the features that served us well in the multiplexor experiments:
-1. the Hamming distance between the candidate program's output and the output of the target function, modified by a fitness sharing algorithm that makes the reward for each test case inversely proportionate to the frequency with which solutions for that case appear in the population
-2. the maximum *mutual information* obtaining between a candidate program's intermediate execution states and the target function's output vector
-3. a simple parsimony score, which assigns an award inversely proportionate to the candidate program's length, intended to mitigate bloat